ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 Let's start with our first example of docking, where the typical usage pattern would be to dock a single molecule into a rigid receptor.
 In this example we will dock the approved anticancer drug `imatinib <https://en.wikipedia.org/wiki/Imatinib>`_ (Gleevec; PDB entry `1iep <https://www.rcsb.org/structure/1IEP>`_) in the structure of c-Abl using AutoDock Vina.
 The target for this protocol is the kinase domain of the proto-oncogene tyrosine protein kinase c-Abl.
 The protein is an important target for cancer chemotherapy—in particular, the treatment of chronic myelogenous leukemia.

 .. note::
     This tutorial requires a certain degree of familiarity with the command-line interface.
 Also, we assume that you installed the ADFR software suite as well as the meeko Python package.

 .. note::
     The materials present is this tutorial can be also found here: `https://www.nature.com/articles/nprot.2016.051 <https://www.nature.com/articles/nprot.2016.051>`_.
 If you are using this tutorial for your works, you can cite the following paper:

     - Forli, S., Huey, R., Pique, M. E., Sanner, M. F., Goodsell, D. S., & Olson, A. J. (2016).
 Computational protein–ligand docking and virtual drug screening with the AutoDock suite.
 Nature protocols, 11(5), 905-919.

 1. Preparing the receptor
 -------------------------

 During this step, we will create a PDBQT file of our receptor containing only the polar hydrogen atoms as well as partial charges.
 For this step, we will use the ``prepare_receptor`` command tool from the ADFR Suite.
 As a prerequisite, a receptor coordinate file must contain all hydrogen atoms.
 If hydrogen atoms are absent in the protein structure file, you can add the ``-A "hydrogens"`` flag.
 Many tools exist to add missing hydrogen atoms to a protein, one popular choice would be to use `REDUCE <http://kinemage.biochem.duke.edu/software/reduce.php>`_.
-If you are using experimental structures (for instance, from the PDB), use a text editor to remove waters, ligands, cofactors, ions deemed unnecessary for the docking.
+If you are using experimental structures (for instance, from the `Protein Data Bank <https://www.rcsb.org>`_), use a text editor to remove waters, ligands, cofactors, ions deemed unnecessary for the docking.
 The file ``1iep_receptorH.pdb`` is provided (see ``<autodock-vina_directory>/example/basic_docking/data`` directory).
-This file contains the receptor coordinates taken from PDB entry ``1iep``.
+This file contains the receptor coordinates taken from PDB entry `1iep <https://www.rcsb.org/structure/1IEP>`_.

 .. code-block:: bash

     $ prepare_receptor -r 1iep_receptorH.pdb -o 1iep_receptor.pdbqt

 Other options are available for ``prepare_receptor`` by typing ``prepare_receptor -h``.
 If you are not sure about this step, the output PDBQT file ``1iep_receptor.pdbqt`` is available in ``solution`` directory.